smsolivier/VEF/code/README.md

 Inherits from transport.py

+Has

+* unaccelerated

-Has unaccelerated, eddington accelerated methods
+* eddington accelerated

 ## dd.py